cocos-creator/docs-3d-deprecated/en/asset/dcc-export-mesh.md

 ## Artist's production specifications

-1. Reasonably formulating a sub-resources name under model resources.(e.g **mesh** or **material**).
-Each modification of the sub-resources name will result in the loss of the place associated with the sub-resources in the project.
+1. Reasonably formulating a sub-assets name under model assets.(e.g **mesh** or **material**).
+Each modification of the sub-assets name will result in the loss of the place associated with the sub-assets in the project.

 2. When a part of the model needs to be transparent and a part does not need to be transparent, it should be exported into two materials.
 If it is a material export that is prone to model penetration, you need to manually adjust the material.